ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 ### Example

-In this example the front panel on the Mercury look:
+In this example, the front panel (home screen) on the Mercury looks like:

 ![front panel showing 6 areas](backend_system/IOCs/MercuryITc/front_panel.jpg)